-On publication of this Child Protection Policy (September 2019), the CPSLO Service have therefore decided to provide the hyperlink only to Keeping Children Safe in Education in this policy rather than the document in its entirety, due to the potential for updates to the content.
+On publication of this Child Protection Policy (September 2019), the CPSLO Service have decided to provide the hyperlink only to Keeping Children Safe in Education in this policy.

-All staff should have access and have read Part one and Annex A (which provides further information specific forms of abuse and safeguarding issues). of this statutory guidance.
-They should also have the opportunity to seek clarity from designated staff for any content.
+All staff have access and have read Part one and Annex A (which provides further information specific forms of abuse and safeguarding issues) of this statutory guidance.
+They also have the opportunity to seek clarity from designated staff for any content.